 Te Mata Peak Road, Havelock North

-On a clear day, you can see the whole of Hawke's Bay laid out before you with 360 views with a bounty of the region’s fertile farms, orchards and vineyards.
-Work off your lunch or build your appetite for the next stop with a run, walk or mountain bike through 99 hectares of beautiful parkland on a series of well-graded tracks.
+On a clear day, you can see the whole of Hawke's Bay laid out before you with 360-degree views of the region’s fertile farms, orchards, and vineyards.
+Work off your lunch or build your appetite for the next stop with a run, walk, or mountain bike through 99 hectares of beautiful parkland on a series of well-graded tracks.
 Thrill-seekers can take it to the next level with hang gliding and paragliding to soar over and view the lands from a different angle.

 253 Waimarama Rd, Parkvale, Tuki Tuki

 On the drive back to town for dinner, stop at Craggy Range for a wine tasting.
 A combo of clean air, green fields, and care for the land, with mighty fine wines that have a well-earned place among New Zealand’s finest restaurants.
 With a focus on quality, the wines are unashamedly exuberant, and quite simply, delicious.
 The good news is, you really can try them all!

 Now it's time to drive back to town for dinner.